eric-silk/amath583/ps3/Questions.md

 **Q14** Does the `operator*` performance match the hand-written variant?
 If not, explain.

-No. The hand-written version, for arguments of 1000 1000, on my machine takes 0.017 seconds; the `operator*` version takes 0.028.
+No. The hand-written version, for arguments of 1000 1000, on my machine reports 0.017; the `operator*` version reports 0.028.
+Enabling optimization in the Makefile seemed to bring them within spitting distance of each other?
+I'm guessing that the issue is the overhead associated with each operator call is causing the difference in performance, and when enabling the optimizations the function call is inlined, removing the repeated overhead.
+That, and/or there's some loop unrolling that occurs.

 **Extra credit:**  Can you think of a way to circumvent the problem (if there was a problem)?

+Enable optimizations or provide the "inline" keyword?

 #### About PS3